dencelkbabu/obsidian-spaced-repetition-flashcard-generator/README.md

 - Added batch processing for multiple subjects
 - Improved error handling

-### v2.0
+### v2.0.0
 - AutoTuner for dynamic performance optimization
 - Self-correction mechanism for invalid outputs

 ## Credits

-This project was vibecoded on Google Antigravity, with help from ChatGPT, Mistral, Qwen.
+This project was vibecoded on Google Antigravity, with help from ChatGPT, Claude Sonnet, Mistral, and Qwen.